Your Emergency Dentist in Powell

 Getting You Help FAST

 QUICK!
 Think fast: you just knocked out one of your teeth and are in extreme pain.
 What do you do?
 Who should you call?
 Do you need to dial 911?
 When you find yourself in the middle of a dental emergency, the best thing for you to do is to immediately call your emergency dentist in Powell.
-Dr. Ryan Eskridge and Dr. Norman Straker are experienced in these high-intensity emergency dental situations and can get you the relief you need fast.
-What other situations should make you call them straightaway?
+Dr. Ryan Eskridge is experienced in these high-intensity emergency dental situations and can get you the relief you need fast.
+What other situations should make you call him straightaway?

 What Is A Dental Emergency?